When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

-Ebikemotion’s pedal assist sensor takes a measurement at the freehub as opposed to the crank.
+Ebikemotion’s pedal assist sensor measures the freehub as opposed to the crank.
 This is a vastly improved system over the standard bottom bracket-mounted sensors found on older hub motor e-bikes.

-I have ridden quite a few different bikes powered by this system, and personally I really like it.
-It provides smooth and subtle assist.
+I have ridden quite a few different bikes powered by this system, and I like it.
+It provides a smooth and subtle assist.
 Another benefit of having the sensor ring in the freehub is the manufacturer can fit an external or pressfit bottom bracket without any hassles.